PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 standard `92 / 55 / 196 / 2 / 11`.
 Ruff, bytecode compilation, and whitespace
 checks pass.
 The phase store remains exactly 128 IDs and 128 owners, while the unconsumed lowerer-result inventory decreases from 41 to 40.

+## Characterize terminal boundary/optional mean-attention recovery

+The refreshed 40-result inventory selects terminal boundary-layout recovery and the immediately following guarded terminal mean/attention recovery.
+Both use the exact shared `ModelIRPassContext`; the second child retains `include_conv_attention=False` and must run only when layout optimization is enabled.

+The strict contract fixes the five-slot schemas of both children, the unconditional/conditional call order, option and context identity, both compatibility wrappers, and observation-only results.
+The recorded terminal InstanceNorm-dualstats phase remains the predecessor.
+With layout optimization enabled, the recorded BatchMatMul-affine-input phase remains the successor;
+with it disabled, the existing terminal Clamp/SiNet route remains next.

+Production remains unchanged pending one optional two-child owner.
+Focused and reference-based affected sequential validation report `2 passed, 1 xfailed` and `417 passed, 1 xfailed`; the sole expected failure is the deliberately absent owner module.
+The characterized inventory remains 40, and the phase-result store remains exactly 128 IDs and 128 owners.